Engaging young elementary students to prepare for higher learning

-Our experienced, caring teachers nurture every child with the love of God, ensuring the Bible is a fundamental element of the learning experience.
+Our experienced, caring teachers nurture every child in K-5 with the love of God, ensuring the Bible is a fundamental element of the learning experience.
 Through a specialized curriculum designed to engage the whole child in mind, body and spirit, every child is prepared for higher learning.

 Our smaller class sizes provide an intimate learning environment to allow teachers to assess and understand what makes each child unique in their learning.
 Instruction is differentiated so that all students grow academically regardless of level.

 Caring and Nurturing

 Our learning environment is a caring and nurturing space where students are valued for the unique individuals God created them to be.
 Teachers truly do care for and love their students!

 Smaller class sizes allow teachers to get to know the unique learning styles of each student.
 Because each child learns differently, we make every effort to differentiate our lessons so that each child may succeed.

 Elementary Students at New Life Academy have a well-rounded education rich with hands-on learning experiences.

 Minds in Motion – In 2010 Mrs. Louise Erickson attended an ACSI professional development training led by Candace Meier, founder of Minds in Motion (MiM).
 Candace Meier is a reading specialist who developed MiM after making the connection between physical coordination and learning.
 She gathered a variety of research results and developed the Minds in Motion Maze.
 She has generously shared her maze with anyone who wants to help children use their bodies efficiently.
 That same year, Mrs. Erickson brought MiM to NLA.
 MiM is a series of fifteen exercises that are simple yet help to connect both sides of the brain, the inner ear, the eyes and the muscles for integrated learning.
 At New Life we have simple equipment and we use our hallways for our maze.
 You will see children skipping, crawling, rolling, pushing, jumping, tossing, and wobbling as you walk through our building